 There is usually a limit in the number of students that can be accommodated per class.
 This restricts your reach and limits attendance to your important lecture.
 With webinars however, you can accommodate as many attendees as you desire.
 With a reliable webinar platform, hundreds or even thousands of people can sign up and attend the lesson.

 There is also an advantage if you decide to turn your classes into paid webinars.
 With more attendees signing up, you will be able to earn more profit from the registration fees.

 With webinars, you also have a global reach.
 Since there is no limit to the number of students and you will be relying on online tools and services instead of a physical classroom, you can have students from other states and even other countries.
 You can gain more exposure and experience as an educator while giving more chances to those who are willing to learn.

 Using webinars in education is also cost-effective.
 You and your students can cut down travel costs since you won’t have to leave your home just to get to a classroom.
-You also use less paper and ink as most of your visual aids will be digital, like PowerPoint presentations, photos, and videos.
+You also use less paper and ink as most of your visual aids will be digital, like PowerPoint presentations, photos, and live video chat.

 It makes asynchronous learning possible.